All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 Over time, the plant disappeared from most Ukrainian water bodies due to the draining of swamps and climate change.
 Today, the water chestnut is listed in the Red Book of Ukraine — it can only be seen in certain nature reserves or old bays of the Dnieper, Desna, and Polissya.

-Despite this, the memory of "devil's nut", as it was sometimes called — lives on in folklore, with respect and a hint of fear.
-The water chestnut remains a symbol of the ancient harmony between humans and nature, reminding us of the many interesting things that ordinary Ukrainian water bodies hide.
+Despite this, the memory of “devil's nut”, as it was sometimes called — with respect and a hint of fear — still lives on in folklore.
+The water chestnut remains a symbol of ancient harmony between humans and nature, reminding us of how much interesting life ordinary Ukrainian water bodies hide.

 This post doesn't have any additions from the author yet.